Some mounting hardware is required for PCBs, and most of the PCB fabrications include non-plated mounting holes.

 The reason for that's that wood is soft enough for the screw to be "forced" to countersink itself.
 That said, countersinking is critical when working with PCBs, metal, and other materials that aren't as flexible as wood.

 Counterboring, on the other hand, maybe a process that's harder to urge away without doing.
-That's because fasteners that need counterbores usually have much larger heads than standard screws.
+That's because a counterbore drill bit for wood usually has much larger heads than standard screws.
 And, as such, they can't be "force-driven" like wood screws can.

 Thus, counterboring is employed widely both in amateur woodworking applications and in additional professional settings – whether that be carpentry or manufacturing.